 About 10-15% of patients will have symptoms of ANCA disease after a kidney transplant.
 This is called recurrent disease.
-Not all return symptoms affect the kidney, but some will.
-It is important that ANCA disease be inactive prior to getting a kidney transplant.
+Not all recurrent symptoms involve the kidney, but some will.
+It is important that ANCA disease be controlled and in remission (usually for at least a year) prior to getting a kidney transplant.
 This reduces the chance that the ANCA disease will come back after the transplant.

-Generally, ANCA disease recurrence will occur between 2.5 and 4 years after transplant.
-But it can occur any time.
+Generally, if ANCA disease recurs in a transplanted kidney, it will occur between 2.5 and 4 years after transplant, but it can occur at any time.

 Is there any treatment for ANCA disease that comes back in a transplant?

 Treatments are similar to those for patients with ANCA disease in their original kidneys.
-They include corticosteroids and immunosuppressive drugs.
 These are different from the ones taken to prevent kidney transplant rejection.

 If the ANCA disease comes back, will it cause me to lose my kidney transplant?

-Recurrent ANCA disease can rarely cause loss of a transplanted kidney.
+It is uncommon for recurrent ANCA disease to cause a transplanted kidney to fail.
 If you look at all patients with ANCA disease 10 years after their transplant, about 8% of them will have lost their kidney due to recurrent ANCA disease.

 A patient with ANCA disease who gets a kidney transplant can expect a similar life span and kidney transplant survival as a transplant patient who has kidney failure from another disease.